Skip to content

 About

-Seliya* is a summer student at Lenczner Slaght and is pursuing her JD at Osgoode Hall Law School.
+Seliya* is an articling student at Lenczner Slaght and has obtained her JD at Osgoode Hall Law School.
 Prior to law school, she studied psychology and health sciences at the University of Toronto before pursuing her Master of Science in Interdisciplinary Medical Sciences at Western University.
-She has worked with physicians and professors in clinical science research, and was heavily involved with various research, writing, and publication projects as a research and teaching assistant.
-She was selected to be a Dean’s Fellow for Criminal Law because she pays attention§ to the needs of others and works with them to achieve their goals.
+She has worked with physicians and professors in clinical science research, and was heavily involved with various research, writing, and publication projects as a research and teaching assistant during her studies.
+In law school, she was selected to be a Dean’s Fellow for Criminal Law because she pays attention§ to the needs of others and works with them to achieve their goals.
 She is a critical thinker that enjoys reasoning through problems to find logically sound solutions.
-As a student clinic fellow at Osgoode’s IP Innovation clinic, Seliya works closely with entrepreneurs, scientists, and innovators to protect their inventions because in the world of IP, it all comes down to the details .
-She is meticulous when completing research tasks, and her research supported Osgoode’s 2025 Jessup Moot Team in winning the Canadian National Rounds and placing among the top 32 teams at the International Rounds in Washington, D.C.
-Seliya is looking forward to developing her skills at Lenczner Slaght. .
+As a student clinic fellow at Osgoode’s IP Innovation clinic, Seliya worked closely with entrepreneurs, scientists, and innovators to protect their inventions because in the world of IP, it all comes down to the details .
+Seliya is detail-oriented and enjoys working on complex research tasks in pursuit of her clients’ success. .

 Expertise